adrelanos/aeternity-wiki/Research-and-Theory.md

 Take for example an event that has a 90% probability.
 If on a market the current price signals a probability of 95% instead of 90%, it can still be very profitable in the long run for a trader to bet against such events, even if that trader believes that the event will likely happen given the 90% probability.
 This is very counter-intuitive, but it is easily explained by doing the math.

 If Alice makes 100 different bets against events that have a 90% probability, she will be right 10 times and wrong 90 times.
 However, because the odds given for each event were 19 to 1 (0.95/0.05=19), Alice will still make a nice profit assuming all bets were made for the same amount of money.
-In this case, if every bet was a 1000AE bet, Alice will make a profit of  5000AE (10x950-90x50=5000).
+In this case, if every bet was a 1000 AE bet, Alice will make a profit of  5000 AE (10x950-90x50=5000).

 **b) They reveal information using the price mechanism.**